nirs/pyev/trunk/pyev/doc_src/source/Embed.rst

     Fork detection will be handled transparently while the :py:class:`Embed` watcher is active, i.e., the embedded loop will automatically be forked when the embedding loop forks.
-When the watcher is not running, however, it is still the task of the libev user to call :py:meth:`Loop.fork` as applicable.
+In other cases, the user is responsible for calling :py:meth:`Loop.fork` on the embedded loop.

     Unfortunately, not all backends are embeddable: only the ones returned by :py:func:`embeddable_backends` are, which, unfortunately, does not include